magento/devdocs/src/guides/v2.3/extension-dev-guide/service-contracts/design-patterns.md

 Repository interfaces must provide these functions:

-Interface | Description
+Method | Description
 --- | ---
 `save(data entity interface)` | If an ID is not specified, creates a record, If an ID is specified, updates the record for the specified ID.
 `get(id)` | Performs a database lookup by ID and returns a data entity interface, such as `CustomerInterface`or `AddressInterface`.
-`getList(search criteria)` | Performs a search for all data entities that match specified search criteria and returns a search results interface that gives access to the set of matches.
+`getList(search criteria)` | Performs a search for all data entities that match specified search criteria and returns a search result interface that gives access to the set of matches.
 `delete(data entity interface)` | Deletes a specified entity.
 The entity contains the key (ID).
 `deleteById(id)` | Deletes a specified entity by key (ID).